NMordecai/submission_reminder_app_NMordecai/README.md

 Bash

 ./create_environment.sh
 This script will prompt you for your name.
-It will then create the application directory (e.g., submission_reminder_YourName) and populate it with the necessary files and subdirectories.
+It will then create the application directory (e.g., submission_reminder_YourName) and populate it with the necessary files(config.env, reminder.sh, functions.sh, startup.sh) and subdirectories(app, modules, assets, config).

 4. Navigate to the Application Directory: